shijuvar/gokit/training/README.md

 * Manage ddata consistency and transactions in Microservices.
 *	Use Container technologies, Google Cloud, Protocol Buffers, gRPC and cloud-native messaging systems.
 *	Use Apcera NATS as the messaging system for building Microservices with reactive, event-driven architecture.
-* Building Microservices with Domain-Driven Design, CQRS and Event-Sourcing.
+* Building Microservices with Domain-Driven Design, NATS Streaming, CQRS and Event-Sourcing.